Goa, the #innsider’s way

 Palolem beach, South Goa, is acclaimed as one of Goa’s prettiest.
-It is known for its ‘Money Stone’, a sculpture by American conceptual artist Jacek Tylicki, though now it is best recognised as the Goan residence of Jason Bourne in the film The Bourne Supremacy.
+It is known for its ‘Money Stone’, a sculpture by American conceptual artist Jacek Tylicki, though now it is best recognized as the Goan residence of Jason Bourne in the film The Bourne Supremacy.

 Mandrem is a bolt-hole for the cool marketing kids from India’s cities – Jade Jagger runs a beach boutique shop here.

 Grandmother’s Hole is a beach accessible through a hole in the fort walls of Fortaleza Santa Catarina in the Goan city of Vasco de Gama.
-Its name is taken from local folklore which said that a grandmother used to sit at the hole waiting for her son to come back from the sea.
+Its name is taken from local folklore, where it’s said a grandmother used to sit at the hole waiting for her son to come back from sea.

 Less Wild-er Life

-On an evening and into the dawn-breaking hours, Goa has lively reputation, but it also has plenty of natural wildlife, too.
-On the beaches it’s common to see cows relaxing or a troupe of macaque monkeys frolicking (visit the Tree House monkey rescue center), you can also see dolphins basking in the shallow waters (try Butterfly Beach) or watch turtles hatching (there’s a turtle conservation program on the beach at Morjim).
+On an evening and into dawn, Goa has lively reputation.
+But it also has plenty of natural wildlife too.
+On the beaches it’s common to see cows relaxing, or a troupe of macaque monkeys frolicking.
+You can also see dolphins basking in the shallow waters. (try Butterfly Beach) Or even watch turtles hatching (there’s a turtle conservation program on the beach at Morjim).

-Deeper inland, in Goa’s forests, you’ll find a cornucopia of animals including leopards, deer, Indian bison, the sloth bear, the slender loris, wild boar and mongoose.
-You’ll also find 23 types of snake and, although most are non-venomous, beware the likes of the king cobra, Russell’s viper and bamboo pit viper.
+Deeper inland, in Goa’s forests, you’ll find a cornucopia of animals.
+Leopards, deer, Indian bison, the sloth bear, the slender loris, wild boar and mongoose.
+You’ll also find (if you want to find them) 23 types of snake!
+Although most are non-venomous, beware the likes of the king cobra, Russell’s viper and bamboo pit viper.

 The cost of living in Goa is low, making shopping a popular and fruitful past-time for visitors.
 Like many off-the-beaten-track destinations you can pick up good quality curios, antiques and handicrafts from independent shops.
 However, Goa’s famous flea markets, many taking places on and around the region’s beaches, are a real tourist draw.